mefengl/what-i-read/README.md

 https://swizec.com/blog/do-more-_work_-less , you can buy time to make your day way more than 24 hours

 https://guzey.com/personal/college , another kind of college

+https://www.nango.dev/blog/why-is-oauth-still-hard , now I know auth is not a easy thing